10 people, some with disabilities, hospitalized after apparently being injected with insulin instead of flu shot

 “How that happened is certainly something that I’m interested in knowing,” Roles added.

-Jane Phillips Hospital said all of the patients were treated and will soon be released.
+Jane Phillips Hospital said Friday that all of the patients were treated and had been released.